Inspiring businesses with an 8 minute TEDx Talk

 November 29, 2018, Amsterdam, the Netherlands, 13:45 – the theater spotlight shines on Felipe.
 He is on stage for his TEDx time.
 It’s time to tell the world that changing is not about stopping, not about leaving, not about warnings.
 Change is about believing you can do something.
 It is about looking for new partnerships.
 It’s about going for opportunities and creating new models, business models.

 Don’t be afraid of the P word.

-Felipe Villela, co-Founder of reNature Foundation has been asked to step on stage and share his belief that with a business mind you can actually do something about the destruction of nature.
+Felipe Villela, a co-Founder of reNature Foundation, has been asked to step on stage and share his belief that with a business mind you can actually do something about the destruction of nature.
 The goal of restoring 1.000.000 ha of degraded land worldwide through regenerative agroforestry is within reach if you are not afraid of the P for Profit.

 And profit comes in more than one way.
 Local farmers, communities, companies, and nature itself benefits from regenerative agroforestry.
-Farmer have bigger yields, communities have better food, companies face an improved brand and nature?
+Farmer have bigger yields, communities have better food, companies face an improved brand and environment?
 Nature can show its ultimate power to restore.

 By implementing new models with regenerative agroforestry, we are able to make farmers farm from nature without destroying it but using its power to regenerate.
 Thus slowly bringing back nature and restoring biodiversity.